 Covid-19 claims three more lives at Nishtar Hospital

-MULTAN: Another three patients fell prey to Coronavirus at Nishtar Hopsital within last 24 hours bringing the tally to 393 since March last year.
+MULTAN: Another three patients fell prey to Coronavirus at Nishtar Hopsital during last 24 hours.

-Nishtar focal person for infectious diseases, Dr Irfan Arshad said that Ghulam Haider (65), Malik Nazeer (60), and Nasreen Bibi (54) passed away at ICU of Nishtar Hospital.
+Nishtar focal person for infectious diseases, Dr Irfan Arshad said that Ghulam Fatima (74) Muhammad Aslam (75) and Shamshad Ali (70) passed away at ICU of Nishtar hospital.

-Malik Nazeer and Nasreen Bibi belonged to Multan while Ghulam Haider hailed from Muzaffargarh, he informed.
+Ghulam Fatima to Dera Ghazi Khan while Muhammad Aslam and Shamshad Ali hailed Multan, he informed.

-Twenty-four patients were positive and 29 were suspected out of total 95 cases, he concluded.
+Thirty-two patients are positive and 28 are suspected out of total 106 cases brought to admit here, he stated.

+Forty-six patients were also diagnosed as negative and would likely to be discharged soon from the hospital, he said.

 Covid-19 claims three more lives at Nishtar Hospital